Clay Shiver

-Spencer Clay Shiver (born December 7, 1972) is a former American football center in the National Football League (NFL) for the Dallas Cowboys and Carolina Panthers.
-He played college football at Florida State University, where he was a member of a national championship team and earned All-American honors.
+Spencer Clay Shiver (born December 7, 1972) is an American former professional football player who was a center in the National Football League (NFL) for the Dallas Cowboys and Carolina Panthers.
+He played college football for the Florida State Seminoles, winning a national championship in 1993 and earning consensus All-American honors in 1995.

-Early years
+Early life

 Shiver was born in Tifton, Georgia.
 He attended Tift County High School, where he played football for the Blue Devils, while receiving recognition as a Parade All-America and an All-State selection as a senior.

 College career

 Shiver accepted a football scholarship to attend Florida State University, where he played for coach Bobby Bowden's Florida State Seminoles football team.
 In 1992, he shared the starting center role (5 starts) as a redshirt freshman, helping the team to an 11-1 record and an Orange Bowl invitation.